digital-asset/daml/docs/source/app-dev/command-deduplication.rst

   Neither deduplication durations up to the :ref:`maximum deduplication time <com.daml.ledger.api.v1.LedgerConfiguration.max_deduplication_time>` nor deduplication offsets published within that time SHOULD not result in this error.
   Participants may accept longer periods at their discretion.

-For deduplication to work as intended, all submissions for the same ledger change must be submitted via the same participants.
+For deduplication to work as intended, all submissions for the same ledger change must be submitted via the same participant.
 This is because a participant outputs by default only the completion events for submissions that were requested via the very same participant, and whether a submission is considered a duplicate is determined by the completion events.